-The trail follows an old Detroit & Mackinaw Railway line, first developed in the late 1800s to ship Michigan's vast supplies of timber to points beyond.
+The trail follows an old Detroit and Mackinac Railway line, first developed in the late 1800s to ship Michigan's vast supplies of timber to points beyond.
 What loggers didn't haul out was left on the ground, setting the stage for devastating forest fires in the early 20th century and turning entire towns into ash.
 Many of the towns were never rebuilt.
-The most recent owners of the line, Detroit and Mackinac Railway, abandoned operations in 1992, allowing the right-of-way to be turned over to outdoor recreationists.
+The most recent owners of the line, Lake State Railway, abandoned operations in 1992, allowing the right-of-way to be turned over to outdoor recreationists.

 The trail passes through the hearts of some communities, as well as near state parks and recreation sites, boat launches and campgrounds.
-Yet it's remote in other areas, and you won't see a building for miles along this incredible corridor.
+Yet it's remote in other areas, and at times you won't see a building for miles along this incredible corridor.
 From its wetlands and woodlands to all sorts of waterways, the North Eastern State Trail offers an incredible wealth of scenery.
 Wildlife abounds: coyote, fox, deer, raccoon, elk, black bear and beavers inhabit the area.
 A wide variety of bird species will please twitchers.

 History buffs will like this trail, too, as the route takes in old logging towns, railroad stops, and even the town where wooden steering wheels for cars were once manufactured—Onaway.
 In Millersburg, the halfway point, the last remaining railroad depot stands; it has been renovated into a history museum and year-round trailhead.